Hamry/language-hero/README.md

 Throughout the development of Language Hero, our team faced several challenges, including:
 - **Integrating diverse APIs**: Combining services from OpenAI, Eleven Labs, and Azure required us to navigate different documentation and APIs.
 We overcame this by dividing the work among team members, each specializing in a particular API integration.
 - **Streaming audio data**: Handling streaming audio data for speech-to-text and text-to-speech functionality presented technical hurdles.
 We addressed these by thoroughly researching and implementing best practices for audio data management in web applications.
-- **Uncoopertive AI**: It was difficult to get the AI to format the response as desired.
+- **Uncooperative AI**: It was difficult to get the AI to format the response as desired.
 ## Credits and Acknowledgments
 Language Hero makes use of several public frameworks and APIs, including:
 - [OpenAI's GPT-4](https://openai.com/)